 Yes, in Framer, pricing is per site.
 Each project you publish to a custom domain requires its own site plan.
 However, unlike other platforms that might limit the number of projects you can have, Framer lets you manage unlimited sites from a single account.

-Editor seats are billed according to the highest-tier site plan in your account.
-If you have one site on the Pro plan and another on the Launch plan, all your editors will be billed at the Business plan rate ($40/month per editor).
+Editor seats are billed according to the highest-tier site plan in your workspace.
+For example, if you have one site on the Basic plan and another on the Pro plan, all your editors will be billed at the Pro rate ($50/month or $40/month billed annually per editor).

 Yes, you can build the site in your own account and then transfer complete ownership to the client.
 Alternatively, you can create a dedicated "Team" for each client and invite them to it so they can set up their own billing.